Lot4Fun/oceangraph-guide/work/src/app_guide/usage_guide/searching_and_analyzing_argo_floats/clustering.md

 5. Automatic K Determination

    - The number of clusters (K) is selected automatically using a simplified elbow method (with a maximum of 8 clusters).

-This feature is available to **signed-in users only**.
-While we are actively improving this system, unexpected results or limitations may occur.
-We appreciate your understanding during this beta period.